 Begin the day with a visit to Ryoanji Temple, home to Japan's most famous zen garden, and Kinkakuji Temple, also known as the Golden Pavilion due to its golden exterior.
 You will need to remove your shoes at both temples.
+You will be on your feet for approximately 2-3 hours today.
 Continue around 1 hour by coach to Osaka to have lunch in the vibrant Dotonbori district.
 Transfer to the train station and take the bullet train to Hiroshima, a journey of 1 hour 40 minutes.
 A modern and prosperous city, Hiroshima will be forever remembered as the world's first atomic bomb target.
-Tonight, enjoy a special Christmas Day dinner onboard a cruise in Hiroshima Harbour.